 Jaguar’s rehabilitation was dubbed the Egan Miracle by a UK press charmed by a compelling narrative and the Lancastrian’s charisma.
 But by 1989, Sir John’s halo had slipped and the knives were out.
 The clamour swiftly reached a pitch where few believed he could hold out, and with Jaguar’s financial prospects in retreat, journalists speculated over who would Continue reading “History Repeating – XJ40 Part 17”

 The F-Type is not the quintessential modern Jaguar.
 This is.

 Upon release, Jaguar made lavish claims about the significance of the F-Type.
 How it would become the fulcrum of the entire Jaguar range.
 How successive models would reference its styling.
 This has proved wildly inaccurate because on the basis of the two most recent model launches, Jaguar’s pivot point is not in fact the F-Type.
 It’s the XF.
 Continue reading “Jaguar’s North Star Saloon”

-With the British motoring press sharpening their quills, Car‘s concluding long-term report on an early 3.6 Sovereign sounded a more conciliatory note, stating; “Because it did some things remarkably well, the contrast with the things it did badly was sharper.
+With the British motoring press sharpening their quills, Car’s concluding long-term report on an early 3.6 Sovereign sounded a somewhat conciliatory note.
+“Because it did some things remarkably well, the contrast with the things it did badly was sharper.
 Mostly it was the detail design that gripped us with despair… It rings of the bells of time running out and shortcut solutions running freely.”